Does Proportional Representation Mean Unstable Governments?

 Contrary to the popular myth, among OECD countries using PR (our peers, of whom over 80% use proportional systems) elections are no more frequent than elections in Canada.

 A study of countries over 50 years showed the average number of elections in countries using winner-take-all voting systems was 16.7 and in proportional systems it was 16.

-But what about Italy?
+But what about the exception – Italy?
 Of the 80+ countries which use proportional systems, opponents love to point to Italy.
 At one time, over 20 years ago, Italy used what people call a “pure” proportional system – a model unsuited for Canada which has never been proposed – and has changed its electoral system a number of times.
-Many electoral experts do no longer consider Italy’s system proportional.
-They use “reinforced” PR which means the party which gets the most votes is automatically given a majority of seats.
-Then they do the same thing but at the state level for their Senate.
-This means conflicting results between their House and Senate, and no constitutional structures to resolve disputes between the two.
-This is the primary source of instability in Italy.
-This may be a cautionary tale against how not to have an elected Senate, but not against PR.
-These changes which, have persisted across electoral systems, are the product of a unique and problematic political culture.
-Between 1945 and today, Italy has had 18 general elections.
-The number in Canada over the same period is still greater at 23 elections.
+Some of Italy’s more recent electoral systems were not even proportional – giving the party with the most votes bonus seats, to produce a manufactured majority.
+Italy now uses a semi-proportional, “parallel” voting system.
+Italy’s problems have persisted across every type of electoral system and are the product of a unique and problematic political culture.
+(Note: Between 1945 and today, Italy has had 18 general elections.
+The number in Canada over the same period is still greater at 23 elections).

 Stable, Cooperative Governments Built on Positive Incentives